 Untaught History: Structural Racism & Resistance Curriculum

-Every high school graduate in Monroe County will have been taught the local history and contemporary realities of structural racism AND been given the opportunity to participate in building a more just and equitable community.
+Every high school graduate in Monroe County will learn about our local history as well as the contemporary realities of structural racism AND have an opportunity to build a more just and equitable community through their education.

 - Case Studies: This curriculum has been designed as a series of Case Studies to fit into local districts’ existing curriculum.
 The resources can be used as part of a Social Studies unit, in an interdisciplinary unit of instruction, or adapted to be a stand-alone unit.

 - Standards Aligned: Every case study is aligned to the New York State Social Studies Framework.
 Explicit references to the grade-level content are presented.
 The foundation of these resources is the Social Studies Practices, which are hard-wired into the instruction.
 There has also been careful attention to align these materials to the New York State ELA Standards.

 - Student-centered Instruction: Students read the sources, interpret the sources, and have the opportunity to be critical consumers of information.
 The Case Studies provide the opportunity for students to connect the past to the present through their own interpretation of sources.
 Teachers are guides who act as facilitators and encourage a thoughtful exchange of ideas in the classroom through restorative practices.
 They help students negotiate the meaning of the sources in culturally responsive and developmentally appropriate ways.
 Students have the opportunity to share their own ideas and experiences in the course of the instruction.